 Since I'm a guy, maybe I'm not the most qualified to select the top ten romantic comedy films of all-time.
-I definitely think that such a list of films would be different depending on whether a man or a woman was doing the selecting.
+I think that such a list would be different depending on whether a man or a woman did the selecting.
 Still, what do I think makes a film worthy of the top ten designation in the romantic comedy category?
-Well, first I think it should be regarded as a great comedy film, not just a great romantic comedy film.
-Some films that are romantic comedies try too hard and I think the films that qualify for consideration as a top ten romantic comedy film do so because the romance part comes so easily to them.
+Well, this is a great comedy film, not just a great romantic comedy film.
+Some films that are romantic comedies try too hard.
+I think the films that qualify for consideration as a top ten romantic comedy do so because the romance part comes so easily to them.
 See if you agree.

 Year of Release: 1987

 C.D.
 Bales: I, uh, notice you don't have any tattoos.
 I think that's a wise choice.
 I don't think Jackie Onassis would've gone as far if she'd have had an anchor on her arm.

 Why is it a top 10 film: I guess that every time I see this title I can't help but think of The Police song.
 That being said, Steve Martin does an amazing job of conveying that sense that all people fear of being ugly on the outside or of people seeing them a certain way and hoping desperately that the object of affection will be able to see what's on the inside.
 This film has the perfect story to convey that point as Martin's character woos Daryl Hannah's character on behalf of a good looking guy with no personality.
 Of course, when Hannah finds out, it's Martin she wants once she sees past the nose.
 Based cleverly on Cyrano de Bergerac.

 Dennis Reed: Annie, when you're attracted to someone, it just means that your subconscious is attracted to their subconscious, subconsciously.
 So what we think of as fate is just two neuroses knowing that they are a perfect match.